Species: Hardhead Catfish (Ariopsis felis)

 Apart from the obvious visual similarities between Hardhead and Channel Catfish, Hardheads will also eat virtually anything, can be caught day or night, and have sharp barbs on the pectoral and dorsal fins that while not venomous will still hurt enough to extract all sorts of profanity if you manage to get sliced.

 Be smart and avoid them if at all possible.
+If you can’t, use long-handled pliers.

 Read the next entry in #SpeciesQuest here: Species #97 — Atlantic Croaker.